-Situated in the core area of the 21st century Maritime Silk Road and adjacent to Taiwan, Hongkong and Macao, FNU takes full advantage of this privileged location to develop its international exchanges and cooperation.
-Currently the University has established friendly and cooperative relations with more than 110 universities and institutions in the USA, UK, Australia, etc. and with UNESCO, and real cooperation with over 40 universities in Taiwan have been launched.
+The 21st century Maritime Silk Road Initiative and Fujian’s adjacency to Taiwan, Hongkong and Macao gives FNU an edge in the development of its international exchanges and cooperation.
+So far the University has established friendly and cooperative relations with more than 110 universities and institutions in the USA, UK, Australia, etc. and with UNESCO.
+Real cooperation with over 40 universities in Taiwan have been launched as well.
 Teaching Chinese as a foreign language is another proud achievement FNU has made in recent years.
-So far 774 volunteers in 14 groups have been sent to 12 countries (the Philippines, Indonesia, Thailand, Vietnam, etc.), two Confucius Institutes established in collaboration with the Angeles University Foundation of the Philippines and Al Azhar Indonesia University respectively, and one Confucius classroom opened with the Boston Renaissance Charter Public School, USA.
-These projects have greatly promoted FNU’s prestige at home and abroad, one indicator of which is the visit President Xi Jinping and other state leaders paid to our Confucius Institute in Al Azhar Indonesia University on their tour to the country.
+To date 954 volunteers in 17 groups have been sent to 26 countries (the Philippines, Indonesia, Thailand, Vietnam, etc.), two Confucius Institutes established in collaboration with the Angeles University Foundation of the Philippines and Al Azhar Indonesia University respectively, and one Confucius classroom opened with the Boston Renaissance Charter Public School, USA.
+These projects have greatly promoted FNU’s prestige at home and abroad, one indicator of which is the visit President Xi Jinping and other state leaders paid to its Confucius Institute in Al Azhar Indonesia University on their tour to the country.

 FNU publishes a long list of scholarly journals, including The Journal of Fujian Normal University (the humanities and social sciences edition), The Journal of Fujian Normal University (the natural sciences edition), both are designated as “core periodicals published in Chinese”.
 The former edition has been listed as one of the “journals of renowned columns” by the Ministry of Education and the source journal of Chinese Social Sciences Citation Index, while the latter has been selected as one of China’s “core periodicals in science and technology” and the source journal of Chinese Science Citation Database.
-The FNU library, one of China’s ancient book protection centers, holds a collection of 4 million paper books and 2 million electronic books.
+The FNU library, one of China’s ancient book protection centers, holds a collection of 4 million paper books and nearly 3 million electronic books.
 Whereas the number marks it out as one of the largest libraries in normal universities throughout China, the FNU library is famed internationally for its impressive collections of ancient texts, rare books, rubbings of engraved tablets, calligraphic works and paintings, Fujian’s local cultural and historical documents, early editions of foreign language publications, and major newspapers published during the historic period known as the May Fourth Movement.
-The University boasts a modern education technology center, sophisticated and extensively-applicable internet facilities, and, to provide for various sports games, training, as well as for fitness, a number of state-of-the-art and well-equipped stadiums and sports fields.
+The University boasts sophisticated and extensively-applicable internet facilities and complete wi-fi coverage, and, to provide for various sports games, training, as well as for fitness, a number of state-of-the-art and well-equipped stadiums and sports fields.
 Affiliated to FNU, there are one branch college (in Fuqing City), one high school and one elementary school.
 The Affiliated High School of FNU is acclaimed in the province as the holder of the greatest number of International Science Olympiad medals.

-（Data above updated to Sep.
-2016）
+（Data above updated to May 2020）